|

 If you plan to visit at Easter, remember that theatres and cinemas are closed for the last three days of the preceding week.

-Dublin Events in January - Dublin- New Year's Eve / Day - there are celebrations throughout the city to welcome in the New Year
+- New Year's Eve / Day - there are celebrations throughout the city to welcome in the New Year

 - Salmon and Sea Trout Season - starts January 1st and runs until September